-For the young and the young at heart, a visit to the adventure zone is a must.
-It is across the street from the boardwalk and the aquarium and full of activities for all ages.
+A visit to the adventure zone is a must for the young and the young at heart.
+It is across the street from the boardwalk and the aquarium and is full of activities for all ages.

 The area has an abundance of dining options - we had a blast trying different cuisines—some places we picked mainly for the view, while others just for the food.